Repost from 2015. Edited, updated, and corrected.

 There is no doubt that many sinful, fallen people have found deliverance through what they believe is the saving work of Jesus Christ.
-Many vile people now live productive, grace-filled lives as born again Christians.
-They are to be commended for the change that has taken place in their lives.
-While I no longer embrace the Christian church and its message of saving grace, I am quite ready to admit that religion transforms and changes multitudes of people.
+Many vile people now live productive, grace-filled lives as born-again Christians.
+They are to be commended for the changes that have taken place in their lives.
+While I no longer embrace the Christianity and its message of saving grace, I willingly admit that religion transforms and changes multitudes of people.

 Churches make it easy for deceivers to set up camp in their midst.
 The deceivers quickly embrace the church family, begin to regularly attend services, and even give money to the church.
 They are soon embraced as brother or sister.
 Before too long they are given access to places of responsibility within the church.
-They now have access to the treasures of the church (monetary, physical, spiritual).
+They now have access to the treasures of the congregation, be it monetary, physical, or spiritual.

-Countless churches, after just a short time, readily appoint newcomers to positions of authority within the church.
+Countless churches, after just a short time, readily appoint newcomers to positions of authority.
 The reason for this is simple.
 Most churches need a steady supply of new workers.
 Sadly, many churches practice the four W’s: win them, wet them, work them, waste them.
 It is not uncommon for Baptist churches to turn over their membership every five or so years.
-It is just as common to find new church members quickly appointed as deacons, Sunday school teachers, junior church workers, youth workers, nursery workers, etc. Rarely is the past life of the new church member examined, either through an interview or background check.
+It is common to find new church members quickly appointed as deacons, Sunday school teachers, junior church workers, youth workers, nursery workers, etc. Rarely is the past life of the new church member examined, either through an interview or comprehensive background check.
+This is especially true in smaller churches.
 All that matters is that Jesus saved them.